We have a huge problem with reporting on keyword rankings.

-There is one more thing we must address regarding your rankings.
+There is still one more thing we must address regarding your rankings …

-Accounting for Those Changes in Search Visibility in a Rankings Report
+Accounting for Changes in Search Visibility in a Ranking Report

 We’ve already established a flaw with the traditional rank reporting.
 You know that rank position does not always correspond with your actual search visibility.

 But, what can you do to report on it?
-Is there another approach to reveal the true value of your rankings?
+Is there another approach to reveal the true value of your rankings beyond a generalized template?

 Doing so, however, requires using a different way to evaluate the SERPs.
-Instead of counting ranking position, you must turn to measure the pixel height of every element on the SERP to evaluate how far down is your listing.
+Instead of relying on ranking position as the main metric, you must turn to measure the pixel height of every element on the SERP to evaluate how far down is your listing.

 By approaching rankings this way, you establish whether your listing is visible when the page loads or if a user has to scroll to reach it.
 Plus, it tells you how many scrolls it takes.

-Analyzing the pixel height delivers another critical insight.
-It tells you how much real estate you have on the page for your keyword.
-Because, depending on the type of a listing, your domain may appear as a small listing or a box-sized result.
+Analyzing the pixel height delivers another critical insight: it tells you how much real estate you have on the page for your keyword.
+Because, depending on the type of listing, your domain may appear as a small listing or a box-sized result.